statiqdev/Website/input/web/index.md

 ## Step 5: Add Some Content

-Start adding content by creating [Markdown](xref:markdown) files in your "input" folder.
+Start adding content by creating [Markdown](xref:web-markdown) files in your "input" folder.

 <div class="alert alert-info" role="alert">
-  <strong>More coming soon!</strong> Statiq Web is still under active feature development and a lot more functionality is coming soon including support for themes.
+  <strong>More features coming soon!</strong> Statiq Web is still under active feature development and a lot more functionality is coming soon including support for themes.
 </div>